In this article, you’ll learn:

 Safety Information, Contraindications & Interactions

-How to Use Mullein & Product Recommendations
+How to Use & Source Mullein Products

-Looking for additional herbal suppliers?
-Check out my post, 3 Ways to Source Herbs.
+Looking for more reputable herbal suppliers?
+Check out my blog, 3 Ways to Source Herbs.

 - Herbal syrups – learn how to make an herbal syrup